 Most facilities assess the needs of a patient, taking into account the following criteria:

 - Diagnosis: was the resident diagnosed with dementia?
-If so, determining skills and needs.
+If so, determine skills and needs.

 - Compliance: Is the person exhibiting combative or challenging behaviors?

 - Monitoring: Does the resident need to be monitored very regularly?
 Are there ample routine tests, such as in the morning, at night, and a few times during the day?

 - Facilities with memory care units have tools for monitoring dementia patients, which can help reduce the workload on caregivers and potentially the cost for residents.

 Laundry service is sometimes included in the monthly rate, but sometimes it’s charged separately.
 Every facility has a different policy, so make sure to ask.

 What is the Difference Between Assisted Living And Nursing Homes?